-- TBD: Individual school data reports are created and sent to participating schools.
+- July: Individual school data reports are created and sent to participating schools.

 We ship surveys from our office by FedEx Ground.
 When surveys are shipped from our office, we will send an e-mail to the school contact person to alert him/her that the surveys are on the way.
 Boxes of surveys are tracked electronically to your school’s door and a signature is required for delivery.
 Note that if your shipment requires more than one box of materials, the boxes will be shipped together and numbered (1 of 3, 2 of 3, etc.).

 For the online HSSSE, all materials are sent electronically to the school's HSSSE contact person.

 We will ship to you surveys for the number of students in your survey population (which you indicate on your registration).
 You will also receive administration instructions and information for school personnel, as well as instructions for returning completed surveys to the HSSSE office.

 In the boxes you receive, you will find: